moma-lab/VS-Code-Snippets/README.md

 ### Snippets versus Emmet (WIP)

-> To modify/change built in code macros you can either edit the **emmet code file** (where all the macros are defined).
-BUT: you need to modify this file ***EVERY time you update VSC*** (just a copy would suffice because emmet is not updated frequently).
+> To modify/change built in code macros you can either edit the **[emmet](https://code.visualstudio.com/docs/editor/emmet) code file** (where all the macros are defined).
 >
+> BUT: you need to modify this file ***EVERY single time you update VSCode*** (just a copy would suffice because emmet is not updated frequently).
+>
-> Much easier is it to instead write a snippet for the alternative syntax you want.
+> It is much easier to instead write a snippet for the alternative syntax you want.
 Furthermore 'snippets' are part of the **VSC sync**!

 - https://emmet.io/
 - https://stackoverflow.com/questions/61181532/how-to-modify-emmets-tab-expansion-content